SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-spotlight-source.md

 <img src={useBaseUrl('img/integrations/security-threat-detection/crowdstrike.png')} alt="thumbnail icon" width="85"/>

-The CrowdStrike Spotlight source will collect CrowdStrike Spotlight data combined endpoint vulnerabilities from the CrowdStrike Falcon instance with Spotlight module enabled.
-This combined endpoints deliver a unified and comprehensive view of your vulnerability data with a single request.
+The CrowdStrike Spotlight source will collect CrowdStrike Spotlight data combined with endpoint vulnerabilities from the CrowdStrike Falcon instance with Spotlight module enabled.
+These combined endpoints deliver a unified and comprehensive view of your vulnerability data with a single request.
-The source will fetch complete vulnerability instance data that has been updated within the duration of polling interval, which by default is set to 1 hour.
-According to CrowdStrike Spotlight documentation, the timestamp updates based on changes to any of the following vulnerability properties: status, remediation, evaluation_logic, suppression_info, cve.
+The source will fetch complete vulnerability instance data that has been updated within the duration of the polling interval, which by default is set to 1 hour.
+According to CrowdStrike Spotlight documentation, the timestamp updates are based on changes to any of the following vulnerability properties: status, remediation, evaluation_logic, suppression_info, and cve.

 ## Prerequisites